 In the Company's opinion, the claims against it and the litigated receivables do not affect materially its financial position, future results of operations or cash flows, although the outcome of claims and litigated receivables cannot be guaranteed.
-The amount of provision recognised owing to legal disputes totalled HUF 2 million as of 31 December 2020; this was released in the reporting year and no new provision was recognised.
-(See Note 19.1).
+As at 31 December 2022 and 31 December 2021 no provision was recognised due to legal disputes.
+The HUF 1 million provision made in the reporting year was used.
+(See Note 20.1).